open-telemetry/opentelemetry-specification/specification/error-handling.md

    the application never calls this method and this bad implementation would never be caught by an application owner.

+## Error handling and performance

+Error handling and extensive input validation may cause performance degradation, especially on dynamic languages where the input object types are not guaranteed in compile time.
+Runtime type checks will impact performance and are error prone, exceptions may occur despite the best effort.

+It is recommended to have a global exception handling logic that will guarantee that exceptions are not leaking to the user code.
+And make a reasonable trade off of the SDK performance and fullness of type checks that will provide a better on-error behavior and SDK errors troubleshooting.

 ## Self-diagnostics

 All OpenTelemetry libraries -- the API, SDK, exporters, instrumentation